Credit history - the Irish Credit Bureau

 Can I get past bad credit details removed from my credit record?

 Yes, but only if these details are incorrect.
 All lenders are obliged to provide an honest and truthful record of your credit agreements and transactions.
 This record will include details of bad debts or failures to repay.

 Note that, when you initially apply for a loan of any kind, you will have to sign a consent form, which states that you are aware that a record of your repayments on this loan will be kept and will form part of your credit history.

 How to apply

-Only 1 search can be conducted per application, and the ICB takes about 3 or 4 days to process each one.
+Only 1 search can be conducted per application, and the ICB takes about 5 working days to process each one.

 The report that the ICB issues will display a unique reference number.
 You may then contact the ICB to discuss your report, quoting this unique number.
 You cannot discuss your credit record with the ICB by phone until you have received the report.

 Where to apply

 Irish Credit Bureau